 He stared straight ahead into the dark, numbed.
 Where from here?
 Who from here?

+Would her parents tell her to look out the window?
+His eyes lingered on her door for several minutes.
+He faced forward again, grappling for the ignition.
 He squeezed his eyes shut tight.
 Why did the world have to keep crumbling away underneath him?

 The Hudson’s engine rattled to life.
 His parents needed more wood for the stove and the fireplaces.
 He’d carry a lamp out to the log pile and saw up pieces his dad could split tomorrow.
-His good hand would saw, and saw, and saw, until exhaustion flattened him to the cool earth.
+His good hand would saw, and saw, and saw, until exhaustion flattened him to the cool, grassy earth.